Zavvis-Technologies/.github/profile/README.md

 ## Hey, this is Zavvis Technologies 👋

-We are building a GenAI Consulting, Valuation & Strategic Planning platform for SMEs.
+We are building a AI-driven CFO Agent using a modular approach.
 You can check us out at zavvis.ai ✨

 Our core tech stack:
 - NextJS + Shadcn + Tailwindcss